MadcowD/ell/README.md

 ## Caching and versioning

 - [x] Get caching to work for bound global mutable types
+- [x] Decide if version not change just because I invoke an LMP using a global that was mutated some where else in the program.
+(In example where we had test being global with a list of objects of type Test) that shouldn’t change the version number.
+My vote is that it shouldn’t change.
 - [x] Bind global mutable at invocation, and update our Invocation database types
-- [ ] Come up with a nice way to expand and collapse stored globals in dependency scope.
+- [x] Come up with a nice way to expand and collapse stored globals in dependency scope.disc
+- [x] Serialize globals free variables at time of definition
+- [x] Come up with a nice way to display bound globals of an invocation
+- [x] Custom syntax highlighting for these bound mutable objects

+- [x] When we click invocation, the global if its overridden at the time execution needs to be updated.

+- [ ] Decide where the line between program state and program version changes.
+If we had a global variable which was a list of [“asd”]*10000 do we include the contents of this shit in the version.

+IF ITS MUTABLE TYPE ITS NOT A PART OF THE VERSION..

+- [ ] Better definition disclosure (and hiding) for bound global variables
+- [ ] Design or steal vs-code’s debug instance widget

+- [ ] Bind all arguments to their names in the function signature (pre v1)
+- [ ] Compute type lexical closures as needed (post v1)

+- [ ] Commit cosine similarity graph for browsing.
+- [ ] Profiel closures code.
 - [ ] Add max height to the dependencies.
-- [ ] Come up with a nice way to display bound globals of an invocation
-- [ ] Bind all arguments to their names in the function signature
-- [ ] Custom syntax highlighting for these bound mutable objects
-- [ ] Decide if version not change just because I invoke an LMP using a global that was mutated some where else in the program.
-(In example where we had test being global with a list of objects of type Test) that shouldn’t change the version number.
-My vote is that it shouldn’t change.
-- [ ] Compute type lexical closures as needed
-- [ ] Come up with a spec for serialization of bound types.
+- [ ] Source code graph refractor (source & dependencies should be json tree of source code)

 ## LM Functionality

 - [ ] Freezing and unfreezing LMPs